 I had made the dough earlier in the day.
 We called the kids to let them know we were ready to begin the fun.
 I didn’t have to beg Noah to participate but I was sure he was going to pass on the event.
 I was so thrilled when he said he would like to make pasta with Gary, Avery, and I.We both enjoyed explaining each step and the purpose of taking the time to do it correctly.
 They were very intrigued by the entire process and I think appreciated the end result more because of it.

 The folding in the beginning and running it through the machine kneads the dough a little bit more and gets it to the proper width to go easily through the machine.

 We had Avery and Noah switch jobs during the event.
 This way they each got a turn in each part of the process.

 Once we finished sheeting the three pounds of pasta, it was time to attach the cutter.
 We decided to make the wider of the two choices – fettuccini.
 I think they both liked this part the best!
 When we are in Italy, I love purchasing and collecting these kitchen tea towels.
 They are the best for laying out pasta and bread making.

 The Final Result

-Once the pasta is cut and the strands dried a bit, I usually bundle them in smaller groups so it’s easier to drop into the boiling water.
+Once the pasta is cut and the strands dried a bit, I usually bundle them in smaller groups so it’s easier to drop them into the boiling water.
 Fresh pasta only takes a few minutes to cook!

 An awesome day with just a little flour on us!